xaur/decred-news/guidelines.md

 Try to fit it into 100-200 KiB to save space, e.g. by saving as JPEG with 98% quality.
 Motivation: Git repositories store all versions of all files ever committed, therefore they quickly grow in size when adding binary files like images.

-For caption, at the minimum add the title of the work and its author, e.g. `Image: Anomaly by @saneder`.
+For artwork caption, at the minimum add the title of the work and its author, e.g. `Image: Anomaly by @saneder`.

 So far DJ images have been abstract art.
-If possible, add extra text hinting at what is pictured.
+If possible, add extra text hinting at what is expressed.
 The text must either make sense or be abstract enough to not need it, but not something in between.
 See [this discussion](https://github.com/xaur/decred-news/issues/76).

+For photos, the caption must be a brief description of what is pictured.

 ## Style, Editing